containerd/containerd/design/plugins.md

 # containerd Plugin Model

 With go 1.8 we now have dynamically loaded plugins via go packages.
-This seems to be a very easy and clean way to extent containerd.
-It does have the drawback of only working on Linux right now but there is where we see the most need for swapping out defaults.
+This seems to be a very easy and clean way to extend containerd.
+It does have the drawback of only working on Linux right now but this is where we see the most need for swapping out defaults.

 ## core